simod/geonode_formhub/README.rst

 Start submitting.

-The submissions will appear in the Crowd Forms tab of GeoNode.
+The submissions will appear in the Crowd Layers tab of GeoNode.